 “Organizations that do not have a high-level Cloud strategy driven by their business strategy will significantly increase their risk of failure and wasted investment.”

 David Cearley, Gartner

 Olikka’s 10 Steps to Microsoft Azure Cloud

-Step 5.
-Server Migration Analysis
+Step 1.
+Server and Application Migration Analysis

 Migrating to Azure is a lot more than simply lifting and shifting your current server fleet, every organisation should consider multiple factors such as:

 - Do I need to migrate, or can I rebuild?

 With Azure Security and Governance sorted, it’s time to get started on the design of Azure.
 A detailed, well thought out Azure design which is crucial to ensuring your Azure environment will address your business needs.

 Getting security and governance sorted before you migrate your applications and data to the cloud is critical.
 Azure Security and Governance is the first project in the Olikka 10 Steps to Cloud Program.

 Step 4.
 Platform and Foundation Build